 2. Irrelevant Viral Posts

 When you’re short on time and your social feeds look empty, avoid sharing the latest viral memes.
-In some cases you can share it.
-But keep in mind – chances are, your audience has already seen it, and the reposting you’re doing can be the reason of ignorance of your followers to the rest of your important activity.
+In some cases, you can share it.
+But keep in mind – chances are, your audience has already seen it, and the reposting you’re doing can be the reason for the ignorance of your followers to the rest of your important activity.

-Instead, plan your content in advanced to make sure that what you post is important and attractive to your audience.
+Instead, plan your content in advance to ensure your post is important and attractive to your audience.

 SEMrush’s social media tracker is a tool that can help you in this situation, it can help you analyze your (and your competitors’) audience preferences so that you can start delivering content that they will enjoy.